ProgrammersOfVilnius/pov-check-health/check-ssl-certs.rst

 file ``/etc/pov/check-ssl-certs``; if that file doesn't exist, **check-ssl-certs** will exit silently without checking anything.

+You can run ``check-ssl-certs -g`` to generate a config file.
+You'll probably need to modify it to suit your needs.

 Usually **check-ssl-certs** is run automatically from cron, once a day.
 It doesn't emit any output and returns exit code 0 if all checks pass.
 Any output indicates an error, and cron emails it to ``root``.